RawFish69/Nori/docs/tower/readme.md

 ## Overview

-How to calculate guild tower stats, including damage, attack rate, health, and defense, based on different upgrade levels and bonuses.
+- Calculation of guild tower stats, including damage, attack rate, health, and defense, based on different upgrade levels and bonuses.
 The calculations consider the effects of links between territories and external connections to the headquarters.
+- Calculation of the rating and determine the tier for a given set of attributes (`dmg`, `atk`, `hp`, `def`, `aura`, and `volley`).
+The tier is determined based on the rating calculated from these attributes.

 ## Base Stats